samd1993/GutMicrobiomeTreeOfLife/Dada2_server_tutorial.md

 Before you do however, it is bad etiquette to run any kind of computation in the login node.
 When you login to any kind of server you are in the login node.
 To formally request for memory to compute on you can run someting like this:

 `srun --account=p31966 --time=2:00:00 --partition=short --mem=4G --pty bash -l`

 where the account is our account quest has given us.
 Time is 2 hours and the memory is 4 gigs.
 If you want more than 4 hours then change --partition to `--parition=normal` instead of short.

+**Important**: If at any point in this process you srun or module loading takes you back to your home directory you will have to reenter:

+`cd /projects/p31966/<yourname>`

+So always check you are where you belong by typing `pwd`

 Once your srun has been accepted you can now import your study.